Currently accepting applications for 2021-2022 in the following locations:

 Where CityU Can Take You

-Graduates of CityU’s school counselling program go on to become school counsellors, district counsellors, or school administrative leaders.
+Graduates of CityU’s MEd in School Counselling program go on to become school counsellors, district counsellors, or school administrative leaders.
 Other graduates choose to use their learning to increase their effectiveness in a classroom setting while benefitting from the approved Teacher Qualification Service salary upgrade our program provides.

 Get Started Today!

 If you are a certified teacher with a bachelor’s degree from an accredited university, CityU’s MEd in School Counselling degree for educators could be for you.
-Upgrade your learning, your salary and your job prospects by contacting our team at BCInquiries@CityU.edu to learn more about CityU’s MEd in School Counselling program in British Columbia
+Upgrade your learning, your salary and your job prospects by contacting Michael Grienke, our Enrollement Advisor at BCInquiries@CityU.edu to learn more about CityU’s MEd in School Counselling program in British Columbia.

 Ready to Apply?